-Details are still a little thin on the ground about what—and who—we can expect to see in The Witcher season 3 have been thin during its production, rumors abound as always.
+While official details about what—and who—we can expect to see in The Witcher season 3 have been thin during its production, rumors abound as always.
 Let's take a look at everything we know so far about season 3 of The Witcher.

 The Witcher season 3 release date